ckamps/hubitat-driver-ha7net/README.md

 Similarly, use of [owserver](https://manpages.debian.org/testing/owserver/owserver.1.en.html) should also be failrly straightforward for those people who have deployed `owserver` on their own computers.

+See [CONTRIBUTING.md](CONTRIBUTING.md) if you'd like to contribute fixes and/or enhancements.

 ## Current State

 Beta quality.
 Basic testing of these drivers has been done.
-See [TODO](TODO.md) for outstanding work.
+See the associated [issues in GitHub](https://github.com/ckamps/hubitat-drivers-ha7net/issues) for outstanding enhancements of interest.

 ## Supported 1-Wire Sensors